ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 Converts a string to lowercase, assuming that the string contains valid UTF-8 encoded text.
 If this assumption is violated, no exception is thrown and the result is undefined.

 :::note
 Does not detect the language, e.g. for Turkish the result might not be exactly correct (i/İ vs. i/I).
-If the length of the UTF-8 byte sequence is different for upper and lower case of a code point, the result may be incorrect for this code point.
+If the length of the UTF-8 byte sequence is different for upper and lower case of a code point (such as `ẞ` and `ß`), the result may be incorrect for this code point.
 :::

 **Syntax**